 - If something is obstructing your urethra, urine can accumulate in the bladder.
 This can cause leaking.

-Urinary incontinence happens more often in older men, but that doesn’t mean it’s just a normal part of aging.
+Although this happens more often in older men, that doesn’t mean it’s just a normal part of aging.

 Types of Incontinence